Boat Plans --

 When you need to balance light weight with good strength, the standard, at least in North America, is sitka spruce.
 If minimizing the weight of your boat is the most important consideration, and you intend to shave down the recommended sizes of the parts of your boat in search of weight savings, then perhaps sitka spruce is a good choice, but be prepared to pay dearly.

-Two woods that I always have on hand (I build furniture for a living) are white pine and yellow poplar.
+Two woods that I always have on hand are white pine and yellow poplar.
 White pine is a bit lighter than spruce, and nearly as strong.
 It has worked very well for me for stringers and for the cross-beams used in tunnel boats.
 Pine also works well for the various glue blocks and cleats that are used to bond bulkheads to the plywood sheathing.

 Yellow poplar is heavier, but harder.
 I've used it for the rubrails on both v-bottoms and tunnelboats.